kevinmcc93/backend-project/README.md

 ## Overview

-This project is meant to demonstrate my NestJS skills and understanding of web development with graphQL There should be two main items in the database, users and products The users should have certain properties, including an 'order', which contains a list of products You should be able to insert data to Users, and Product entities using the mutations Additionally, you can query the entire list of users and see the products in the 'order' for each user When the app has been started, it should be available here: http://localhost:3000/graphql Further schema and documentation can be found by clicking on 'schema' or 'docs' on the right hand side of the page in your browser
+This project is meant to demonstrate my NestJS skills and understanding of web development with graphQL.

+There should be two main items in the database, users and products.

+The users should have certain properties, including an 'order', which contains a list of products.

+You should be able to insert data to Users, and Product entities using the mutations.

+Additionally, you can query the entire list of users and see the products in the 'order' for each user.

+When the app has been started, it should be available here: http://localhost:3000/graphql

+Further schema and documentation can be found by clicking on 'schema' or 'docs' on the right hand side of the page in your browser

 ## Set up